Meeting Agenda (subject to changes)

 - Diane Cote, Group Chief Risk Officer, London Stock Exchange

-Panellists will discuss practical case studies where advanced risk analytics, AI, machine learning, big data and other digital solutions have helped improve the quality of risk management.
-They will share industry best practices in using artificial intelligence (AI), machine learning, robotics and advanced data analytics to transform traditional risk management and make it more powerful and efficient.
+Panellists will discuss practical case studies where advanced risk analytics, big data, artificial intelligence (AI), machine learning and other digital solutions have helped improve the quality of risk management.
+They will share industry best practices in using advanced risk analytics, data solutions, automation, AI that transforms traditional risk management and make it more powerful and efficient.

 Chair: Michael Imeson, Senior Content Editor, Financial Times Live, and Contributing Editor, The Banker magazine

 - Gary Goldberg, Chief Data Officer, Mizuho Bank International and Data IQ Top 100 Data Leaders 2018